 The ‘gentlemen’ of Felben were noblemen from the 12th century whose name is commemorated in the nearby Felbertal mountain pass and the tunnel, Felbertauern, that runs through it (source).

 The photos in the post were taken, from a car, by Jan Brophy.

 This is a summary account of the excavations at Auchnacraig 1 and 3 rock art panels between 20th and 27th June 2019.
 This report was written with site supervisor, Alison Douglas.
-This is a summary and provisional account, with a more detailed publication to follow in the future; the excavation will feature on the 2019 season of BBC TV Digging for Britain.
+This is a summary and provisional account, with a more detailed publication to follow in the future.
 The project was featured in the Clydebank Post.

 Introduction and background

 Faifley Rocks! is a project researching prehistoric rock art sites to the north of Faifley, Clydebank, West Dunbartonshire, using excavation, survey, oral history and archival research.
 The largest rock art site in the area, the Cochno Stone, has received the most attention, but sits within a small group of c 16 rock art panels.
 Some of these sites were identified in the late nineteenth century, others through more recent fieldwork, but no comprehensive work has been done on any of these sites since Ronald Morris’s fieldwork in the 1960s and 1970s (Morris 1981).

 The starting points for Faifley Rocks have been excavation and survey work related to the Cochno Stone (2015-16, Brophy 2018) and the 3D recording of Faifley’s rock-art undertaken by HES’s Scotland’s Rock-art Project (SCRAP) in 2019.

 3D models of Faifley’s rock art (sites Edinbarnet, Whitehill, Law Farm and Auchnacraig) on sketchfab